narsistts/narsistts.github.io/index.md

 ## Demos

 The following examples are selected from the listening test described in the paper, which are generated from LibriSpeech test-clean subset.
-The models to compare include one single-stage model (NARSiS) without SKD (semantic knowledge distillation), two single-stage models with SDK, and a two-stage model.
+The models to compare include one single-stage model (NARSiS) without SKD (semantic knowledge distillation), one single-stage models with SDK, and a two-stage model.

-### this evening they all said
+### Text: "this evening they all said"
 <html>
 <table>
   <tr>